-James Wolffe became an advocate in 1992 and was First Standing Junior Counsel to the Scottish Ministers from 2002 to 2007, the same year he was appointed Queen’s Counsel.
+James Wolffe became an advocate in 1992.
+He was First Standing Junior Counsel to the Scottish Ministers from 2002 to 2007; and became a Queen’s Counsel in that year.
 From 2007 to 2010 he served as an Advocate Depute.
 From 2014 to 2016 he was Dean of the Faculty of Advocates.